-(e) Deferred Income Taxes
+(d) Deferred Income Taxes

-The REIT conversion would create a one-time reversal through our statement of operations of deferred tax assets and liabilities for assets and liabilities no longer subject to income taxes at the REIT level.
+The REIT conversion would create a one-time reversal through our statement of operations of deferred tax assets and liabilities no longer subject to income taxes at the REIT level.
 The pro forma results include the reversal of current deferred tax assets of approximately \$1.9 million and noncurrent deferred tax liabilities of approximately \$57.8 million.
 The actual reversal upon REIT election may vary depending on the assets within the TRS at the time of the actual REIT conversion, however, we do not expect any change to be material.
 This reversal has not been reflected in our unaudited pro forma condensed consolidated statement of operations.
-Additionally, this reversal has no effect on the calculation of the special E&P distribution noted in footnote (a) above, as this is a book entry and the special E&P distribution is calculated based on a tax basis.
 The following table is a list of the deferred tax assets and liabilities being reversed as a result of the REIT election.